apache/echarts-doc/en/option/series/radar.md

 ## data(Array)

-The data in radar chart is multivariable（dimension），here is the example：
+The data in radar chart is multivariable（dimension）, here is the example：

 ```js
 data : [